 Effective implementation is crucial for the success of your procure-to-pay solution.
 Key factors to consider during implementation include:

-Customization isn’t best practice when it comes to procure-to-pay solutions.
-When implementing P2P, try to avoid customization wherever possible.
+Avoid customisation - Customisation isn’t best practice when it comes to procure-to-pay solutions.
+When implementing P2P, try to avoid customisation wherever possible.

 Find out more about implementing procure to pay within your business here.

 Procure-to-Pay risks and challenges